 So, considering what is going on at Aston Villa, why hasn’t the Aston Villa Supporter’s Trust followed suit?
 Especially considering St Andrews has been successfully listed by the Blues Trust.

 Well, several months ago I tabled the motion to the AVST to apply for it, so it was done before the AVST AGM this year.
-There were several things that the AVST needed to sort out first, but after a brief initial discussion, I then received no response to my repeated reminder emails to the board about it.
+There were several things that the AVST needed to sort out first, but after a brief initial discussion, I then received no response to my repeated reminder emails from the AVST board about it.

 As it became publicly apparent at the last AVST AGM, unbeknown to other members of the AVST board, the AVST chairman Peter Warrilow had taken the liberty of telling Villa CEO Tom Fox about the AVST’s plans regarding making Villa Park an Asset of Community Value.